-Clicking the "Sensors" button displays the service processor's sensor plotting page.
+Clicking the "Sensors" button on the Devices screen displays the service processor's sensor plotting page.
 The following screen example shows the message that comes up while the sensor information is being loaded.
-For details about the "Sensor Plotting" on page 36.
+For details about the "Sensor Plotting" on page 27.